-The provider complies with the Accessible Information Standard by identifying, recording, flagging, sharing and meeting the information and communication needs the needs of different people are identified or are taken into account, for example on the grounds of protected equality characteristics.
+The provider complies with the Accessible Information Standard by identifying, recording, flagging, sharing and meeting the information and communication needs of people with a disability or sensory loss.

+people are identified or are taken into account, for example on the grounds of protected equality characteristics.